🏍️ ATV · UTV · Dirt Bike · Side-by-Side

 No OHV Access Dark Sky Park 12 mi from Jamestown

-Straight answer: Pickett State Park and Pickett State Forest have no designated OHV trails.
+Straight answer: Pickett has no designated OHV trails.
 It’s hiking and equestrian territory — 58+ miles of foot trails through sandstone canyon country.
 Don’t trailer your machine there expecting to ride.
-What Pickett IS good for: it’s the closest thing to Jamestown with serious terrain, the CCC-built stone cabins are a genuinely excellent place to sleep after a day at Brimstone or BSF, and the International Dark Sky Park designation means the stars after a hard ride day are extraordinary.
-Use it as a recovery base, not a riding destination.
+What Pickett IS good for: the CCC-built stone cabins are a genuinely excellent place to sleep after a day at Brimstone, and the International Dark Sky Park designation means the stars after a hard ride day are extraordinary.
+Use it as a recovery base.

 💡 How Riders Use Pickett

-• Stay in the CCC stone cabins after riding BSF — they’re $167–$301/night, 12 minutes from Jamestown, and nothing like a regular campground
+• Stay in the CCC stone cabins after a Brimstone day — $167–$301/night, 12 minutes from Jamestown, nothing like a regular campground

-• Walk the Hazard Cave loop in the morning before heading to Brimstone — 3.5 miles, massive rock shelter, gets it out of your system
+• Walk the Hazard Cave loop in the morning before heading to Brimstone — 3.5 miles, massive rock shelter

 • Pickett connects trail-wise to BSF — hikers can cross over, but OHVs cannot use those connector trails